Philadelphia bans indoor gatherings, broadens virus rules

 The city reported 654 new COVID-19 cases since Sunday.
 The positivity rate in the city is 13.4%.

 Eight additional individuals have died from the virus since Friday.
-Farley expected between 700 and 1,700 virus-related deaths by Dec.
-31, leading to approximately as many deaths as spring wave.
+Farley said he expected between 700 and 1,700 virus-related deaths by Dec.
+31, leading to approximately as many deaths that were linked to the spring coronavirus wave.

 The city was averaging 657 new COVID-19 cases per day through last week, the highest since the pandemic arrived in Philadelphia in March.
-Yet Farley expected that figure to rise to more than 700 due to delays in reporting.
+Farley said he expected that figure to rise to more than 700 due to delays in reporting.

-The ban on private and public indoor gatherings involving people from more than one household include prohibitions on weddings, birthdays and baby showers, among other things.
+The ban on private and public indoor gatherings involving people from more than one household includes prohibitions on weddings, birthdays and baby showers, among other things.

 High schools and colleges must move to virtual instruction only for most students.
 High school sports also are banned.